MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/LocalFunctionality/UnitedKingdom/how-to-enter-statutory-information.md

 ---
 title: How to Enter Statutory Information | Microsoft Docs
-description: To comply with legal requirements, statutory information is available on the **Statutory** FastTab in the **Company Information** window.
+description: To comply with legal requirements, statutory information is available on the **Statutory** FastTab on the **Company Information** page.
 services: project-madeira
 documentationcenter:
 author: SorenGP